lenzone91/cryptOMaMa/README.md

 We separate this project of market making into 3 parts :

-    * The first one is use get the market data from the broker.
+    * The first one is used to get the market data from the broker.
 For now, we use the library 'python-binance'.
 For safety we have to re-code this module to remove any possible backdoors.
     * The second one is used to calibrate the used market making model (GLFT for exemple) from the previous datas.
     * The third one is used to send the position on the broker.